Seattle Sounders FC (beach soccer)

 Seattle Sounders FC was a professional beach soccer team based in United States.
 They were affiliated with Seattle Sounders FC, a Major League Soccer team, and competed in the 2011 and 2012 Mundialito de Clubes, an international beach soccer competition for clubs.
-Brazilian manager Marcelo Mendes was the head coach for the team at both tournaments; the rosters were formed from a special draft held in São Paulo.
+Brazilian coach Marcelo Mendes was the head coach for the team at both tournaments; the rosters were formed from a special draft held in São Paulo.